Adhhhithya/recipe_portal_system/README.md

 - 📊 Summary tab to display total recipes and a list of all available ingredients.
 - 🗃️ Backend database auto-generated with initial recipe and ingredient data.

 ---

-## 🚀 Getting Started

----

-## 🖥️ Technologies Used

-- Python 3.x
-- SQLite3
-- Tkinter (for GUI)
-- ttk Treeview

----

-## 📚 Features

-- 🧾 View a list of recipes with details like ingredients, preparation time, and chef.
-- 🔍 Search functionality by recipe name or chef name.
-- 📊 Summary tab to display total recipes and a list of all available ingredients.
-- 🗃️ Backend database auto-generated with initial recipe and ingredient data.

----